unlearnai/LR-simulation-in-R/experiments/README.md

-This folder contains experiments and proof-of-concept for the PROCOVA-LR.
+**This folder contains experiments and proof-of-concept for the PROCOVA-LR**

 cor_est_bins.R: R code to explore whether the correlation between true and available underlying probabilities can be estimated by grouping participants into bins (it can't)